 SA3 would like to thank CT1 for the LS on service authorization for/to partner MC system.

-SA3 would like to provide the following clarifications.
+SA3 would like to provide the following answers.

-SA3 believes it is within the purview of SA6 to address any actions taken with respect to the procedure defined in Clause 10.1.6 of TS 23.280.
+Any actions taken with respect to the procedure defined in Clause 10.1.6 of TS 23.280 is within the purview of SA6.

 In addition;

 CT1 Stated: “Furthermore, it is CT1’s understanding that access tokens used for the procedures in Steps 6 and 7 in Figure 5.1.5-1 of TS 33.180 are identical.”

-SA3 Response: It cannot be guaranteed that the access token used for the procedure in step 6 is identical to the access token(s) used in step 7.
-Depending on manufacturer implementation, one or more access token(s) may be requested from the IdMS for use in step 7.
-Each access token may be applicable to one specific MC Service or to multiple MC Services (i.e. key management vs Configuration Management vs Group Management vs MCPTT Service vs MCVideo Service vs MCData Service).
-This functionality needs to be supported and therefore it cannot be guaranteed that the access token in step 6 is identical to the access token(s) in step 7.
+SA3 Response: Step 7 may make additional calls to the IdMS and therefore the architecture must be capable of supporting different access tokens for Steps 6 and Step 7.

 CT1 Stated: “Therefore, CT1 does not see a need to mandate: